Connect with others who understand.

 Managing Jaw Pain in Ankylosing Spondylitis

-Many MySpondylitisTeam members have discussed the available strategies for alleviating AS-related jaw pain.
-Following are some of the nonsurgical medical treatments that members have reported to be effective.
+MySpondylitisTeam members have discussed many treatment options for alleviating AS-related jaw pain.
+Following are some of the nonsurgical treatments members have reported to be effective.

-Before trying any of the options below, or others you hear about, talk to your doctor.
+Before trying any of the options below or others you hear about, talk to your doctor.
 With their approval, experiment with different methods until you find approaches that work for you.
+Your rheumatologist may decide which treatment to recommend partly based on whether your axSpA is active or stable.

 Medications

-A doctor may also prescribe symptom-management medications.
+Your doctor may also prescribe medication to help you manage your symptoms.
 “Muscle relaxers at night help some.
 It’s throbbing into the ear, eye, and neck that really pushes my limits,” one member shared.
 “Sometimes heat and ice help as well.”

 Complementary and Alternative Medicine

-Other complementary and alternative medicine treatments for AS-related jaw pain include acupuncture (when administered by a trained professional) and yoga.
+Complementary and alternative medicine treatments may be helpful for AS-related jaw pain.
+These could include acupuncture (when administered by a trained professional) and yoga.

 Some people experience severe jaw pain that prevents them from opening their mouths completely.
-Biofeedback therapy — a non-drug treatment involving electical sensors — can help: Through the therapy, people learn to control muscle tension.
+Biofeedback therapy — a nondrug treatment involving electrical sensors — can help.
+Through the therapy, people learn to control muscle tension.

 Some people also find relief through splint therapy, which involves wearing a mouth guard custom-made by a dentist.